List of Star Wars television series: Blips (2017)

 Star Wars Blips is an animated micro-series created to promote The Last Jedi.
 It features droids such as BB-8 and R2-D2, in addition to porgs.

 Forces of Destiny (2017–2018)

 The animated micro-series Star Wars Forces of Destiny debuted in 2017; it focuses on the female characters of the franchise and is set in various eras.

 Galaxy of Adventures (2018–2020)

 Star Wars Galaxy of Adventures debuted on the "Star Wars Kids" YouTube channel and website in late 2018.
-Using stylized animation, the series of shorts reimagine key scenes from the saga, initially leading up the release of The Rise of Skywalker.
-The shorts feature audio from the original films (with narration by Dante Basco) and are animated by Titmouse, Inc.The score is composed by Ryan Shore.
+Using stylized animation, the series of shorts reimagines key scenes from the saga, initially leading up to the release of The Rise of Skywalker.
+The shorts feature audio from the original films (with narration by Dante Basco) and are animated by Titmouse, Inc. The score is composed by Ryan Shore.

 Roll Out (2019–2020)

 Star Wars Roll Out debuted on the Star Wars Kids YouTube channel and website in August 2019.
 The shorts depict the main characters from the franchise as ball-shaped, similar to BB-8, and utilize a kid-friendly cutout animation style. io9 calls the design of the series "adorable".